Dummy-organization-for-teaching/Learn/README.md

 # Learn
-just created  to learn purpose for myself
+- Just created  to learn purpose for myself
+- Adding this line by initial_1 branch just to learn merge conflicts.